mandrasch/ddev-wp-groundstation/README.md

 ## How to use this starter

+This project contains [custom DDEV commands](https://ddev.readthedocs.io/en/stable/users/extend/custom-commands/) which help working with wordpress, git and DDEV.

 ### Developing a child theme

 1. `ddev install-wp`
-2. Create folder in wp-content/themes
+2. Create your folder in `wp-content/themes`
-3. Run `ddev setup-symlinks`, this will create a symbolic link to /ddev-wordpress/-folder
+3. Run `ddev setup-symlinks`, this will create a symbolic link to `/ddev-wordpress/wp-content/themes`-folder

 #### Deploying a child theme to the live site